GMTechBen/buy-button-js/docs/customization/index.md

 All attributes, contents, and text are as Product component.

 ## Toggle component
 Configures the small tab at the right side of the screen which opens and closes the cart.
-Also displays number of items contaiend in the cart.
+Also displays number of items contained in the cart.
 Created by Cart component.

 ### Toggle contents defaults